digdir/designsystemet/README.md

 ### Commit examples

-Added some new documentation
+Added some new documentation:
 ```
 docs: added a new documentation file for developers
 ```

-Fixed something related to the button component.
+Fixed something related to the button component:
 ```
-fix(button): fixed an issue where the button component didn't shop up correctly on mobile
+fix(button): fixed an issue where the button component didn't show up correctly on mobile
 ```

-Fixed something related to the button component that also requires an action from the end user
+Fixed something related to the button component that also requires an action from the end user:
 ```
 fix(button): changed name of font-size prop to size